Compatibility

-Patched is a mod that provides the ability to modify parts of json files for data/resource packs to use.
-It can be used for patching biomes, loot tables, models, and most other json files in the game.
-Whenever Mojang makes entity models data-driven, Patched will likely be able to patch those too, allowing for a basic alternative to OptiFine's CEM.
+Patched is a mod that provides the ability for data/resource packs (and mods!) to modify parts of json files, allowing them to avoid outright replacing them.
+This mod can be used for patching biomes, loot tables, models, and most other json files in the game.
+Whenever Mojang finally makes entity models data-driven (something that feels more distant with each update), Patched will be able to patch those too, providing a lightweight alternative to OptiFine's CEM (Custom Entity Models).

 Here's a list of a few different things one can achieve using Patched: